sebanc/linuxloops/Readme.md

 ## Special Thanks

 First of all, thanks goes to:
-- The lxc/lxd project for maintaining Linux container rootfs archives.
+- The [lxc/lxd][lxc-link] project for maintaining Linux container rootfs archives.
-- The [Linux-Surface crew][linux-surface] for greatly improving Linux support on Surface devices.
+- The [Linux-Surface crew][linux-surface link] for greatly improving Linux support on Surface devices.
-- MrChromebox for its awesome Chromebooks custom firmwares.
+- [MrChromebox][MrChromebox link] for its awesome Chromebooks custom firmwares.
-- The Chromebrew framework which allows encryption support for brunch / chromeos.
+- The [Chromebrew][Chromebrew link] framework which allows encryption support for brunch / chromeos.

 <!-- About This Project -->
 ## About This Project